-Annual Notice No. 1 - 27 Temporary and Preliminary Notices pg No. 71
+Annual Notice No. 1 - 27 Temporary and Preliminary Notices pg No. 72

 Mariners are requested to inform The Hydrographer, National Hydrographic Centre, Bandar Armada Putra, Pulau Indah, 42009 PORT KLANG, Selangor Darul Ehsan, Malaysia.
-(Tel: +603 3169 4400), (Fax: +603 3101 3111), E-mail: nhc@hydro.gov.my / mycartonhc@navy.mil.my immediately upon the discovery of new dangers, changes, or defects in aids to navigation and shortcoming in Malaysian charts or publications.
+(Tel: +603 3169 4400), (Fax: +603 3101 3111), E-mail: nhc@hydro.gov.my / nhc@navy.mil.my immediately upon the discovery of new dangers, changes or defects in aids to navigation and shortcoming in Malaysian charts or publications.

-DATO' FADZILAH BIN MOHD SALLEH Rear Admiral The Hydrographer
+DATO' HANAFIAH BIN HASSAN Rear Admiral The Hydrographer